tiny-dnn/tiny-dnn/doc/readme.md

     - [Importing caffe's model](../examples/caffe_converter/readme.md)

 ## Application Links
-I'm willing to update this list if your software use tiny-cnn.
+I'm willing to update this list if your software use tiny-dnn.
 Please contact me at Email(see my github profile).

 - [zhangqianhui/CnnForAndroid](https://github.com/zhangqianhui/CnnForAndroid) - A Vehicle Recognition Project using Convolutional Neural Network(CNN) in Android platform
-- [edgarriba/opencv_contrib](https://github.com/edgarriba/opencv_contrib) (in progress) - A new opencv's dnn module which use tiny-cnn as its backend
+- [edgarriba/opencv_contrib](https://github.com/edgarriba/opencv_contrib) (in progress) - A new opencv's dnn module which use tiny-dnn as its backend

 ## Developer guides
 - [How to contribute](CONTRIBUTING.md)
 - [Adding a new layer](Adding-a-new-layer.md)

-## A quick introduction to tiny-cnn
+## A quick introduction to tiny-dnn
 Include tiny_cnn.h:

 ```cpp